dport96/ITM352/morea/030.ui-basics/experience-severs-UIBasics.md

 ```
 The `...` is where you put your CSS rules.
 Don't add the dots!

-Here's an example of what the products display page should look like when you're done (you can inspect page source):
+Here's an example of what the products display page **should look like** when you're done (you can inspect page source if you need a hint on what to do):

 <iframe src="products_display.html" style="height:210px;width:210px;" scrolling="no" frameBorder="0"></iframe>